metodidavidovic/log4j-quick-scan/README.md

 ## Notes

-It is ineffective and extremly slow to scan all ports.
+It is ineffective and extremely slow to scan all ports.
 Since log4j library is used in many products, determine first what web ports are used in your environment.
 Run script with your custom port list.

 There are too many elements that can prevent script and other tools from external discovering log4j vulnerability.
 Some of them are: network and server firewalls, web application firewalls, custom tcp ports, software/service do not log low severity events (like our ordinary http request), script access IP address instead of required hostname, etc…